 Caring for an aging parent is rewarding, but sometimes it may seem like he or she is purposefully causing you stress.
-Before you lose your temper, remember these five useful tips from Home Care Assistance San Antonio to maintain the health and happiness of both you and your senior loved one.
+Before you lose your temper, remember these five useful tips from In-home care San Antonio to maintain the health and happiness of both you and your senior loved one.

 1. Remain Patient

 In most cases, your elderly parent doesn’t mean to irritate you or stress you out.
 He or she may have developed a disease that affects his or her reasoning, or could be stressed about matters you aren’t aware of.
 You may feel an impulse to argue, but the best thing you can do is stay focused on your task of caring for him or her.